lcpz/lain/Home.md

 Usage
 --------

-First, include it in your `rc.lua`:
+First, include it into your `rc.lua`:

     local lain = require("lain")